NPRG041: Programming in C++

 - Namespaces:

-construct (partial / full namespace import), contexts (global, local), irreversibility (restricted use in header files)
+using construct (partial / full namespace import), contexts (global, local), irreversibility (restricted use in header files)

 - Short-circuit evaluation: lazy evaluation of logical expressions (conjunction